Burnsville Domestic Violence Lawyer

 Since 1992, we have helped victims of abuse in the Minneapolis metro area and across Minnesota through the complicated process of securing protection orders and ex parte orders.
 We also have extensive experience fighting false allegations of abuse.
 At Burns Law Office, our team takes a detail-oriented approach, treating every client with the compassion and respect they deserve.

-Orders for Protection & Ex Parte Orders
+Orders for Protection & Ex Parte Orders in Minneapolis

 Dealing with domestic abuse can be difficult.
 These cases can involve physical assault, sexual abuse, and emotional abuse.
 Protection orders are designed to protect victims of violence from their abusers.
 These orders limit the abuser’s access to the petitioner.
 For example, an order for protection can bar the abuser from entering the petitioner’s home or coming near their place of work.

 There are two types of orders available to you: